-Arguably, the key piece of information which i’ve unfortunately been unable to document is the transition from the previous Copya System to their new incarnation of Shangri-La.
-I had hoped that it might be possible to find an archived early version of the company’s early website which might’ve detailed this change which sadly while Shangri-La’s official site has been almost completely preserved it doesn’t contain any information relating to this change or indeed Copya System at all.
-It is also entirely possible however given the time period that i’m discussing that potentially Copya System didn’t maintain any sort of online presence.
-The company’s last few titles were published for Nintendo’s ageing Super Famicom & Sony’s original PlayStation in the mid-nineties and didn’t feature any sort of web address on their packaging so i’m currently uncertain if indeed they operated an official site or not.
+Arguably, a key piece of information that I’ve been unfortunately unable to document is the transition from Copya System to Shangri-La.
+I had hoped that it might be possible to find an archived early version of the company’s, website that would detail the change.
+Sadly, this wasn’t the case and, while Shangri-La’s official site has been, almost completely preserved, it has no information relating to this aspect of the company.
+Of course, given the time in question, it’s also entirely possible Copya System never had any online presence.
+I did manage to find the last titles attributed to the company in the mid-nineties and, those titles don’t display any URL on their packaging.
+So I’m currently uncertain if indeed they operated an official site or not.

-While not directly relating to Shangri-La’s Dreamcast title i do think is worth noting their previous incarnation of Copya System as it might provide some important information.
+While not directly relating to Shangri-La’s Dreamcast output, I do still think it’s worth recognising their previous incarnation of Copya System.
 Despite almost no acknowledgement of their earlier studio name, Shangri-La’s official site still lists their establishment as the same date as Copya System.
 This is quite strange as I had expected them to have a date in the mid-nineties when they transitioned as no other connection to their early history is, mentioned.
-To be honest, both companies share a distinct lack of information about themselves online outside their published works which presents something of a challenge when attempting to document their shared history.
+To be honest, both companies share a distinct lack of information online that presents something of a challenge when attempting to document their shared history.

-As i’ve previously elaborated Shangri-La’s archived site doesn’t feature a great deal of information relating to the company itself and only has a very rudimentary corporate history.
-They list the date of their establishment as their previous studio which was August ’86’ and their archived site lists the company’s business concern at the time of their Dreamcast release as being the development & production of computer software.
-I’ve been unable to actually confirm with any certainty the exact date of Shangri-La’s origin but general online consensus attributes the year of ’96’ as the year of their formation.
+As I’ve previously mentioned Shangri-La’s archived site doesn’t feature, a great deal of information relating to the company.
+Their archived, official site only has a very rudimentary corporate history section that gives the date, of their establishment as August ’86.
+At the time of the company’s Dreamcast development, they list their main, business interest as the development & production of computer software.
+Sadly I’ve been unable to confirm when Shangri-La came into existence but, online consensus attributes ’96’ as the year of their formation.
 While this does seem plausible, I will add that this is just speculation.
-The only other pertinent information i could find was they operated a Chinese subsidiary named Shanghai Corporation which trying to research has proven to be even more challenging than their parent company to the extent I could find nothing about them.
+The only other relevant information I could uncover was that they operated a Chinese subsidiary named Shanghai Corporation.
+Unfortunately, my attempt to research them was even more challenging than their parent company to the extent I could find nothing about them.

-While concrete information surrounding their formation is largely unknown this situation is mirrored as similarly nothing seemingly exists about their subsequent demise.
-The prevailing theory online is that they became defunct in early ’01’ with April being mentioned online as the actual month in which they ceased operation.
-However, i have to dispute this as the company themselves issued a press release on the ’17th of July ’01’ detailing the sudden end of support for their main computer franchise in which they stated the subscription billing which it required would cease at the end of June ’01’.
-The actual servers which the software relied on would be terminated on the 24th of July ’01’ they also thanked patrons at this time and apologised for the situation and stated they had tried to find a solution but it simply wasn’t possible.
-I personally, believe that this sudden announcement likely represented the end of Shangri-La with the date they became defunct likely being the end of July or early August ’01’.
+While information regarding the company’s formation is generally scarce, this situation is, mirrored as nothing seemingly exists about their subsequent demise.
+The prevailing theory online is that they became defunct in early ’01’ with April, being mentioned online as the actual month they ceased operation.
+However, I have to dispute this as the company themselves issued a press release on the ’17th of July ’01’ detailing the sudden end of support for their best selling computer franchise.
+In this release, they announced that their subscription billing service would cease, at the end of June ’01’.
+The actual servers which the software relied on would be, shut on the 24th of July ’01’.
+They also thanked patrons and apologised for the situation they found themselves in and stated they had tried to find a solution but, it simply wasn’t possible.
+Again while unconfirmed, I believe that this represented the end of Shangri-La with the date they became defunct likely being the end of July or early August ’01’.

-It’s clear that despite numerous releases for home consoles the main focus for the company was the domestic computer market.
-Their flagship title undoubtably was the High Stakes Owners Club software which from my admittedly limited understanding of this title was that it, allowed the user to become a virtual stable owner and train, breed and race their horses online with the added incentive of being able to bet on the results.
-Shangri-La also sanctioned official events in which winners could win physical trophies that would be presented by company officials at events.
-Initially the High Stakes Owners Club software was distributed as a physical boxed retail product which came on a CD-ROM disc which for later instalments this was subsequently changed to a digital download.
+While the company had numerous releases on console systems notably, the Sony Playstation, the main focus was the domestic computer market.
+Their flagship title was undoubtedly the High Stakes Owners Club software.
+My admittedly limited understanding of this title was that it, allowed the user to become a virtual stable owner and train, breed and race their horses online.
+It also offered users the added incentive of being able to bet on the results.
+They also sanctioned official events that users could win, physical trophies presented by company officials, at special events.
+Initially, the High Stakes Owners Club software was distributed, as a physical boxed retail product on a CD-ROM disc.
+But later instalments were subsequently changed to a digital download.